On a Possible Giant Impact Origin for the Colorado Plateau: Characteristics of the Proposed Giant Impact Event

 \subsection{Energetics of the Impact Event}

-According to Goldsmith (2001) and the references therein, at low and intermediate range of impact velocities when the fusion or vaporization of the bodies involved can be neglected, the resisting force to the impactor can be expressed by the following empirical formula:
+According to Goldsmith (2001) and the references therein, at low to intermediate range of impact velocities, when the fusion and vaporization of the bodies involved can be neglected, the resisting force to the impactor can be expressed by the following empirical formula:

-where the three terms on the right hand side are contributions due to the acceleration of the target material adjacent to the impactor, the effect of the frictional forces, and the cohesive strength of the target, respectively, and $v_{imp, before, \perp}$ represents the vertical component of the impactor's velocity relative to the target, before the encounter occurs, and $M_{imp}$ is the mass of the impactor.
+where the three terms on the right hand side are contributions due to the acceleration of the target material adjacent to the impactor, the effect of the frictional forces, and the cohesive strength of the target, respectively, and $v_{imp, before, \perp}$ represents the vertical component of the impactor's velocity relative to the target, just before the encounter occurs, and $M_{imp}$ is the mass of the impactor.
+In this expression the acceleration of the target (i.e., the Earth as a whole in our example) is ignored, since Goldsmith (2001) did not study the kind of giant impact events planetary collisions represent.

-For higher impact velocities (as is relevant to the Colorado Plateau impact event), on the other hand, it is often postulated that the crater volume is proportional to the kinetic energy of the impactor.
+For higher impact intensities (as is more relevant to the Colorado Plateau impact event), on the other hand, it is often postulated that the crater volume is proportional to the kinetic energy of the impactor (Melosh 1996).

-Dence et al. (1977) found that for large impactors the diameter of the excavated crater $D_E$ and the energy of the impact $E_{imp}$ follow roughly the relation
+Dence et al. (1977) found that for large impactors the diameter of the excavated crater $D_{cr}$ and the energy of the impact $E_{imp}$ follow roughly the relation